Low-lying zeros of L-functions for Quaternion Algebras: Introduction

 \end{thm}

-The fact that the limit is no more universal but depends on the family associated to a classical group gives rise to the notion of type of symmetry of a family of $L$-functions.
+The fact that the limit is no more universal but does depend on the group gives rise to the notion of \textit{type of symmetry} of a family of random matrices.